-Retail sales growth averaged 14 % since 2011, including + 13 % in 2013, according to China’s National Bureau of Statistics.
+Retail sales growth averaged 8 % since 2011.
 I recently visited Shanghai and Beijing and observed a global bazaar, with sporadic availability of most of Europe’s and the Americas favorite brands.
 Global brands are not new to the market, as many have been sold in China for 10 years or more.
 Coca Cola reentered China in 1979 and maintains 43 bottling facilities.
 Other international brands demonstrating success include Oreo, Pantene, Maybelline, and Pampers.
 However, the truth is that the vast majority of food and beverage brands are exporting modest quantities to China, with many registering greater product sales to Hong Kong.
 Destiny or Disappointment depends on your company’s investment in China as a future “top 5” market or as just “another export market”.

 Consumer Habits – Low Brand Loyalty

 Chinese meals reflect different eating habits versus the west.
 Consumers have been slow to adopt global practices such as Coffee and Cereal for breakfast or our favorite Italian cuisine.
 Personal care manufacturers achieve better results, as Chinese are anxious to invest their paychecks on the world’s famous cosmetics and hair care products.
 In many categories, Chinese display little brand loyalty.
 A Bain – Kantar Worldpanel study revealed that in Tier 1 Chinese cities, consumers purchased biscuits (cookies) an average of 21 times per year, but spreading their dollars across 8.5 brands.
 The research demonstrated the same lack of loyalty applied to other categories such as candy, toothpaste, and facial tissue.
 Foreign marketers face the dual challenge of creating category usage and brand loyalty.